How does Guardian help me understand how my agents are behaving?

 - Call_id and Interaction_id: Call ID and Interaction ID for the last call.
 You can copy those IDs to search for more insights on the call.

-- Affected_call: If the MOS average value is < 3.5, the affected_call is true that corresponds to the “BAD” call quality classification.
+- Affected_call: If the MOS average value is < 3.5, the affected_call is true, which corresponds to the “BAD” call quality classification.
 Otherwise, the affected_call is false, and the call is classified as “GOOD”.

 - Timestamp: Indicates the date and time when the call finished and corresponds to the column “When” in the UI.